ArkwingsCyprianAbala/TechAlpha_Task/my-expense-tracker/README.md

-This is my expense tracker created in python
+An expense tracking python application in python